Project

 Problem: Discovered 15% of historical revenue data had timing inconsistencies (backdated transactions, delayed invoice recognition) causing training data corruption.

-Solution: Implemented comprehensive data quality framework in dbt with 37 validation rules, automated anomaly detection using IQR method, and business logic corrections for revenue recognition timing.
+Solution: Implemented comprehensive data quality framework in Snowflake SQL with 37 validation rules, automated anomaly detection using IQR method, and business logic corrections for revenue recognition timing.
 Built data lineage dashboard showing transformation steps.

 Challenge: Cold Start Problem for New Products